 We celebrate our tenth anniversary of cooperation with Finnish Jazz Union; this brings two Estonian jazz artists to Helsinki and two Finnish artists to Tallinn each year.

 Estonian jazz had its concert of the century on 28 November 2018, when 9 Hymns to Freedom was performed at Alexela Concert Hall.
-It was achieved through EV100 programme as cooperation between Estonian Jazz Union and Jazzkaar to celebrate one hundred years of the Estonian Republic and Estonian jazz.
+It was achieved through EV100 programme as cooperation between Jazz Estonia and Jazzkaar to celebrate one hundred years of the Estonian Republic and Estonian jazz.
 Twenty original composers/musicians split into small teams to write the nine new freedom hymns.
 It brought hundred musicians to the stage.
 9 Hymns to Freedom was definitely a highlight in the history of Estonian jazz; we’ve never had anything like that before.
 We can proudly say that it truly was a jazz party.